Connect deeply with the consciousness of the Earth.

 The Mine and the Lapidary are located in different countries, with one middleman involved.

-This Blue Chalcedony was artisanally-mined in the Kalahari Desert, Namibia
+This Picture Jasper was artisanally-mined in the Kalahari Desert, Namibia

 The exact deposit is unknown, but most likely caused only minor environmental damage